 Q. This sounds remarkably similar to the kind of democracy which steers most evangelical churches, minus the apostles.

-A. Yes it is, but then we're talking about the outer Church here -- the NPKF's.
-The Holy Order -- the New Covenant Christian communities (also called firstborn communities) have quite a different form of government.
+A. In some respects, yes, but then we're talking about the outer Assembly here - NCAY.
+The Holy Order -- the firstborn communities - have quite a different form of government.
 We call this Patriarchal.
-This I have explained elsewhere in NPKF publications but will summarise it again.
+This I have explained elsewhere in NCAY publications but will summarise it again.
 The Holy Order is governed by judges who form two quorums of 12 patriarchs.
 The Presiding Patriarch is the final executive authority.
 All decisions must be unanimous.

 Q. So all the decision-making is made by these judges?